 As we do not apriori know the orbital speeds of the targets we are searching for we need to consider the optimum search strategy.
 There is also the issue of the bulk speed of the galaxy the target is embedded in.
 The shorter term, but predictable, orbital velocity variations due to the rotations of the Earth, orbit of the Earth around the Sun etc and the similar but unknown orbital environment of the target leads to a complex search optimization.
 Ideally broadband FFT like heterodyne searches will be possible in the future but we will concentrate on more (currently) practical methods such as using narrow band filters and IFU's.
-For example if we adopt a series of narrow band filters as one approach to detection then one of the fundamental issues is to temporally "chop" the spectral bands so that the Doppler shift due to orbital shifts during the period of observing for that the shift over this period is small compared to the filter bandwidth.
-For example the earth's rotation speed ($\sim 1 \text{ km/s}$) yields a Doppler shift of roughly 3×10^{-6} while the Earth's rotation around the Sun ($\sim 30 \text{ km/s}$) gives a Doppler shift of about 10^{-4} .
+For example, if we adopt a series of narrow band filters as one approach to detection then one of the fundamental techniques is to temporally "chop" the spectral bands so that the Doppler shift due to orbital shifts during the period of observing for the shift over this period is small compared to the filter bandwidth.
+For example the earth's rotation speed (~ 1 km/s) yields a Doppler shift of roughly $3x10^{-6}$ while the Earth's revolution around the Sun (~ 30 km/s) gives a Doppler shift of about 10^{-4} .
 The time scales of these is very different being 1 day and 1 year respectively.
 Our typically observing times for a complete series of filters will be typically measured in hours so spectral chop period is even less than one rotation of the Earth.
 The equivalent for the target is completely unknown but we assume a comparable situation both for simplicity and based on the issue of habitability and known detected exo-planets.